Seteco/Somorrostro/Performance-monitoring,-scaled-properly.md

 Wait a moment!
 You cannot take out the "central place" of a monitoring solution!

-Yes, I can!
-Well... most of it, but before explaining how, let's see what happens today:
+Yes, I can! well... most of it, but before explaining how, let's see what happens today:

 Monitoring solutions are a key component for any online service.
 These solutions usually consume considerable amount of resources.
 This is true for both "scale-up" and "scale-out" solutions.
 These resources require maintenance and administration too.
 To balance the resources required, these monitoring solutions follow a few simple rules: